COLLECT A FRAGMENT OF NEW YORK PUBLIC ART

 Bourcart decided the best course of action with the Plastic Fantastic! was to sell the work, which was simply a mosaic of pieces, uncouple them as a whole unit, and create 1,676 unique token pieces of original work and through this action, to give continuity to the installation and its meaning.

-The selling of the fragments at the MET would be an "Art Happening" through this, Bourcart can give back the installation to the public as the piece was intended.
+The exhibition and the selling of the fragments is an "Art Happening" through this, Bourcart can give back the installation to the public as the piece was intended.
 Bourcart also answers the question of pollution as there is almost no chance to have it reinstalled somewhere.
 And finally, it will also serve its primary function; part of the process of a piece of art is that it is meant to transfer to someone other than the artist.
-Each unique piece, numbered and signed by the artist in the back, will be sold for $5.
+Each unique piece (suggested price $5 or pay as you wish) is numbered and signed by the artist in the back.